Commercial Tenancy law review

 A consultation paper and short survey were prepared to collect feedback on key issues to determine whether the CT Act is operating effectively to protect small retail businesses and promote fair lease agreements while being flexible enough to respond to a changing retail market.

-Feedback will be used by Consumer Protection to advise Government about the effectiveness of the CT Act and whether there is a need for reform.
+Feedback to the consultation paper was used by Consumer Protection to advise Government about the effectiveness of the CT Act and whether there is a need for reform.

 The retail industry in Western Australia is characterised by a mix of small businesses and large businesses participating as landlords and tenants.
 This mix can sometimes lead to an imbalance in bargaining power and inequitable leasing arrangements.